 As a media executive, I led not only award-winning journalism projects but also large-scale corporate undertakings in multidisciplinary areas as digital transformation, content strategy, and data analytics.

 My main focuses of interest include measuring the value of user and content, building public trust, audience development, and change management.

 With these focuses, I have managed teams ranging from five to more than 200 people from multiple disciplines in various corporate projects like those for the creation of innovative storytelling formats or improving our recommendation engine.

-I am currently the project editor of Journo, a non-profit platform for Turkey’s next generation journalists supported by Journalists’ Union (TGS) and the EU.
+I am currently the project editor of Journo, a non-profit platform for Turkey’s next-generation journalists supported by the Journalists’ Union (TGS) and the EU.

 Before a career spanning more than 15 years, I was born in 1982, the year that some think as the end of the wonderful Generation X and the beginning of the pesky Millennials.